oneapi-src/oneAPI-samples/DirectProgramming/DPC++/ProjectTemplates/cmake-fpga/README.md

 | Software                          | Intel(R) oneAPI DPC++ Compiler (beta), Intel(R) FPGA Add-on for oneAPI Base Toolkit
 | What you will learn               | Get started with basic setup for FPGA projects
 | Time to complete                  | n/a

+## Purpose
+This project is a template designed to help you quickly create your own Data Parallel C++ application for FPGA targets.
+The template assumes the use of CMake to build your application.
+See the supplied `CMakeLists.txt` file for hints regarding the compiler options and libraries needed to compile a Data Parallel C++ application for FPGA targets.
+Review the `main.cpp` source file for help with the header files you should include and how to implement "device selector" code for targeting your application's runtime device.

+To see a simple FPGA kernel and an explanation of the recommended workflow with FPGA targets, consult the "compile flow" FPGA Tutorial.

 ## Key Implementation Details
 The basic DPC++ project template for FPGA targets.